mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/blockchain/book/blockchain/src/chapter_1.md

-# Chapter 1 - What is Block Chain
+# Chapter 1 - What is Blockchain

 A blockchain is a growing list of records, called **blocks**, that are linked together using **cryptography**